Street Typer

 A cleaner UI closer to the final product, with no distracting graphics.

-3. Defining the Visual Experience
+2. Defining the Visual Experience

-We were able to convey our character illustrations as ASCII-format animations after modifications in speed and linework.
+We were able to convey our character illustrations as ASCII-style animations after modifications in speed and linework.
 Putting the animations in our game helped achieve our goal of giving the player a visual sense that their typed text translated to attack and block interactions with each other.

 Illustrated animation of girl character, Player 2.